WebAssembly/component-model/design/mvp/CanonicalABI.md

 `Thread` is implemented using the Python standard library's [`threading`] module.
-While a Python [`threading.Thread`] is a preemptively-scheduled [kernel thread], the `Thread` abstraction defined here is a cooperatively-scheduled user-space thread that only switches between `Thread`s when one of the `Thread` methods is called.
-To implement cooperativity, the code below uses [`threading.Lock`] to control and serialize execution.
-If Python had [fibers] or algebraic effects, those could have been used instead since all that's needed is the ability to switch stacks.
-In any case, the use of `threading.Thread` is encapsulated by the `Thread` class so that the rest of the Canonical ABI can simply use `suspend`/`resume`.
+While a Python [`threading.Thread`] is a preemptively-scheduled [kernel thread], it is coerced to behave like a cooperatively-scheduled [fiber] by careful use of [`threading.Lock`].
+If Python had built-in fibers (or algebraic effects), those could have been used instead since all that's needed is the ability to switch stacks.
+In any case, the use of `threading.Thread` is encapsulated by the `Thread` class so that the rest of the Canonical ABI can simply use `suspend`, `resume`, etc.

 Introducing the `Thread` class in chunks, a `Thread` has the following fields and can be in one of the following 3 states based on these fields: